-While Delingpole writes that his answer to all of these questions is no, he also says that “Hanging is far too good for such ineffable toerags” and that “Indeed, it would be nice to think one day that there would be a Climate Nuremberg.”
-He defends his statements by claiming that he is using the phrases “metaphorically.”
+While Delingpole wrote his answer to all of these questions was no, he also said that “Hanging is far too good for such ineffable toerags” and that “Indeed, it would be nice to think one day that there would be a Climate Nuremberg.”
+He defended his statements by claiming that he was using the phrases “metaphorically.”

-Joe Romm at Thinkprogress suggests that the Telegraph should retract and apologize for Delingpole's article as it may violate the paper's own terms and conditions against “obscene, threatening, menacing, offensive, defamatory, [or] abusive” material.
+Joe Romm at Thinkprogress suggested the Telegraph should retract and apologize for Delingpole's article as it may violate the paper's own terms and conditions against “obscene, threatening, menacing, offensive, defamatory, [or] abusive” material.